araval/Wikipedia-Category-Predictor/README.md

 ## Next Steps
 1. Updating the model to run on a cluster would be a natural next step.
-For this I would work building a model with _Spark-mllib_.
+For this I would work with _Spark_.
-2. I can come up with a better way for evaluating the model.
-I only need to have my own predict and scoring function, and use sklearns probabilities. predict() would select labels based on some probability threshold, and scoring would take into account matches between the one category label we provide in training/test data, and the list of labels from predict().
+2. I should come up with a better way for evaluating the model.
+I only need to have my own predict and scoring function, and use sklearn's probabilities. predict() would select labels based on some probability threshold (have to decide this wisely), and scoring would take into account matches between the one category label we provide in training/test data, and the list of labels from predict().
 3. I can include other information that I collected: number of equations, images, citations etc for modeling.
 4. Think of other information that I can scrape (from Wikipedia or perhaps other sources) to include while modeling.